 If an individual stops consuming vitamin B12, the body’s already existing stores will usually take about 3 to 5 years to exhaust.

-Our favorite product and the one we’ve seen the biggest differences in terms of energy, mood, brain clarity, endurance, etc, both in ourselves and in our clients is B12 Tri-Blend by Global Healing.
+Our favorite product and the one we’ve seen the biggest differences in terms of energy, mood, brain clarity, endurance, and other markers of health – both in ourselves and our clients – is Vitamin B12 by Global Healing.

-It is 1) A mix of the 3 most bioavailable forms 2) Provides sustained release 3) Certified organic 4) Enriched with energized trace minerals.
+It is a mix of the 3 most bioavailable forms (methylcobalamin, adenosylcobalamin, hydroxocobalamin), provides sustained release, is certified organic, and enriched with energized trace minerals.

 All cells in the body have an iodine receptor but 70-80% of iodine is found primarily in the thyroid gland.